nosarthur/nosarthur.github.io/_drafts/qft.md

 ---

 [Quantum Fourier transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) is a key concept in quantum computing and quantum algorithm.
-For example, it is the essential ingredient of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) for factoring and the quantum phase estimation.
+For example, it is the essential ingredient of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) for factoring and the [quantum phase estimation algorithm]() for solving eigenvalues and eigenvectors of unitary matrices.

 In this post, I will explain how it works and why it is useful.